AnOrdinaryJerry/Install-Windows/README.md

 ---

+# Installing Apps
+Multiple tools can be used to simplify the app installation processes.

 ## Chris Titus Tech's Windows Utility
 CTT's Windows Utility can be used to easily configure windows and install apps.
 The official link to the GitHub can be found [here]([https://github.com/ChrisTitusTech/winutil](https://github.com/ChrisTitusTech/winutil)).